The Simple Economics of Approximately Optimal Auctions: Example: single-dimensional a gent with public budgets

-\begin{proof} The only case not argued on the text above is when $\quant \geq 1-\dist(B)$.
-In this case, the budget is not binding and the step mechanism posts price $p$ that satisfies $\quant = 1-\dist(p)$ and serves agents willing to pay this price with probability one.
-The step mechanisms are monotone over these quantiles as well. \end{proof}
+\begin{proof} The only case not argued by the text above is when $\exquant \geq 1-\dist(B)$.
+In this case, the budget is not binding and the \optpricing\ posts price $p$ that satisfies $\exquant = 1-\dist(p)$ and serves agents willing to pay this price with probability one.
+The \optpricings\ are monotone over these quantiles as well. \end{proof}

+\begin{example}[Implementation with public budgets] The following procedure implements the marginal revenue mechanism in a single item auction for bidders each with a publicly known budget $B$ and value drawn uniformly from $[0, 1]$.
+The auction is easier to describe separately for the two cases when $B < 1/2$ and $B \geq 1/2$.

+For $B < 1/2$, if no bidder bids above~$B$, the item is not sold; if only one bidder bids above~$B$, she wins the item and makes a payment of~$B$; if at least two bidders bid above~$B$, the winner of the item will be decided among these bidders by a random procedure described shortly.
+The winner always makes a payment of~$B$.

+For $B \geq 1/2$, if no bidder bids above~$B$, a second price auction is run with a reserve price of~$1/2$; if one bidder bids above~$B$, she wins the item and makes the same payment as in a second price auction with reserve~$1/2$; if at least two bidders bid above~$B$, one of them is decided to be the winner by a random procedure, but all bidders that bid above a randomly chosen threshold also makes a payment of~$B$.

+Now we describe the random procedure used to determine the winner in both cases.
+Note again that only bidders who bid at least~$B$ will enter this procedure.
+Each such bidder~$i$ draws a random number~$r_i$ uniformly from $[0, 1]$, and her quantile $\quant_i$ will be $\max \{r_i, B / \vali\} - B$.
+Whichever bidder $i^*$ having the smallest quantile is declared the winner.
+The threshold above which other bidders make the payment is $B / (B + \quant_{i^*})$.